New Patients

 Temporary Patient Registrations

-If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
+If you're unwell while away from home or not currently registered with a GP, you can receive emergency treatment from a local GP practice for up to 14 days.
+After this period, you'll need to register either as a temporary or permanent patient.

-You can be registered as a temporary patient for up to three months.
-This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
+You can be registered as a temporary patient for up to three months, allowing you to receive care at the local practice while still remaining registered with your usual GP.
+After three months, you’ll need to re-register as a temporary patient or consider registering permanently.

 Non-English Speakers